victoriamorris/marc2xml/README.md

 ### Notes

 MARC input files must have .lex file extensions.

-If -x is specified, the XSLT processor saxon.jar must be present\nin the same folder as the XSLT.
+If -x is specified, the XSLT processor saxon.jar must be present in the same folder as the XSLT.

+If XSLT is used, the output document will be a concatenation of the result of transforming individual MARC records.
+There will be no root/wrapper element.
+The output document must therefore be edited before it can be used as valid XML.